usaid-cs/yesterday-i-learned/random.md

 - Wyoming is the least populous state.
 Its capital has around 50000 people.
 - You wasted around three years of your life on [Battle City](https://en.wikipedia.org/wiki/Battle_City_%28video_game%29), some tank game.
 - At least [one man](https://www.reddit.com/r/sadcringe/comments/73j53h/) in the universe has the face of a porn star tattooed on his leg.
-- Cod also has a great fibrous texture.
-It shrinks a lot when cooking though (usually only a sign for overcooking, but not this fish), so it is very expensive by dry weight.
 - Not entirely sure what "colour space" means, but it would seem that [it doesn't really matter which one you pick, as long as the display is showing your content in the same colour space that you originally used to capture/create the content](https://www.anandtech.com/show/10836/the-oneplus-3t-mini-review/2).
 If you do that, then "the display is accurate".
 - South Korea is `.kr`.
 North Korea is `.kp`.
 - During the Cold War, the Russians spotted fake passports made by USA by the [staples](http://news.bbc.co.uk/2/hi/europe/2065020.stm). "(Staples in) fake Soviet passports were made of good US, non-corrosive, stainless steel.
 Genuine Russian passports had staples made of metal that began to rust as soon as the passports were issued."